 Click the Erase tab along the top of the window and choose a Format and a Name for the Disk.

 Step 4: Click on "Erase"

-Click the Erase button to start format operation.
-After format completes, the unreadable/unmounted APFS drive will be working again.
+Click the Erase button to start the format operation.
+After the format completes, the unreadable/unmounted APFS drive will be working again.

-An unmounted hard drive may seem like a serious problem, however, it is a common problem experienced by users of external hard drives and with just taking some precautionary measures, you can prevent these problems from arising in the future, in addition, if any of your disks have been unmounted, you can recover your information very easily with the help of Recoverit since this tool is capable of recovering all kinds of information from an external or internal storage device and can even repair the information if it has been damaged .
+An unmounted hard drive may seem like a serious problem, however, it is a common problem experienced by users of external hard drives and with just taking some precautionary measures, you can prevent these problems from arising in the future, also, if any of your disks have been unmounted, you can recover your information very easily with the help of Recoverit since this tool is capable of recovering all kinds of information from an external or internal storage device and can even repair the information if it has been damaged.